tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 http://tensorpack.readthedocs.io/tutorial/performance-tuning.html
 before posting.

-If you expect higher accuracy, only in one of the two conditions can we help with it:
+If you expect certain accuracy, only in one of the two conditions can we help with it:
 (1) You're unable to match the accuracy documented in tensorpack examples.
 (2) It appears to be a tensorpack bug.

-Otherwise, how to get high accuracy is a machine learning question and is not our responsibility to figure out.
+Otherwise, how to train a model to certain accuracy is a machine learning question and is not our responsibility to figure out.

 ### 4. Your environment: